Coupler microwave-activated controlled phase gate on fluxonium qubits: Introduction

 \section{Introduction}

 During the last decade, there has been a tremendous progress in implementing fluxonium qubits \cite{Manucharyan_2009, PhysRevX.9.041041, PhysRevX.11.011010, moskalenko2019planar} as the building blocks of a superconducting quantum processor.
 Since their proposal \cite{Manucharyan_2009} fluxoniums have become a perspective experimental platform for creating superconducting quantum circuits with a wide range of control parameters due to their richer energy level structure compared to widely used transmons \cite{Koch_2007, Google_2Q}.
 Due to its large anharmonicity, the fluxonium qubit has significant advantages over the transmon qubit in terms of coherence times, single-qubit gate fidelities, and leakage rates.
-Fluxonium circuits implemented in a 2D architecture \cite{PhysRevX.11.011010} showed qubit coherence of times $T_1, T_{2e} \approx 300 \mu s$, while fluxonium qubits installed in 3D cavities demonstrated coherence times higher than 1 ms and average single-qubit gate fidelities above 0.9999 \cite{Somoroff2021MillisecondCI}.
+Fluxonium circuits implemented in a 2D architecture \cite{PhysRevX.11.011010} showed qubit coherence of times $T_1, T_{2e} \approx 300~\mu s$, while fluxonium qubits installed in 3D cavities demonstrated coherence times higher than 1 ms and average single-qubit gate fidelities above 0.9999 \cite{Somoroff2021MillisecondCI}.

 The implementation of two-qubit gates on the fluxonium platform has moved from directly coupled qubits \cite{ficheux2021fast, Bao2022} to a more scalable approach with tunable interaction via a coupler element \cite{Moskalenko_2022}.
 Similar to transmons, two-qubit gates on fluxoniums can be implemented using the flux tunability of qubits.
 The obvious disadvantage of tuning the flux is that the coherence time of the qubit is only large when operated at the flux sweet spot.
-Another disadvantage of flux-activated gates is that sweeping the frequency of the qubits may lead to a Landau-Zener-type interaction with strongly coupled two-level defects that would normally be off-resonant with the qubit \cite{Negirneac2022}.
+Another disadvantage of flux-activated gates is that sweeping the frequency of the qubits leads to a Landau-Zener-type interaction with strongly coupled two-level defects that would normally be off-resonant with the qubit \cite{Ivakhnenko2023}.
+This has been identified as a major problem when many two-qubit gates need to be performed \cite{arute2019quantum, Krinner2022}.

 An alternative way of implementing two-qubit gates is by inducing transition interactions between the qubits with microwaves.
-Microwave-activated gates include transitions via higher-excited energy levels \cite{ficheux2021fast} or cross-resonance gates \cite{Nesterov2022, Dogan2022}.
+Microwave-activated gates include transitions via higher-excited energy levels \cite{ficheux2021fast, Xiong2022ARBCZ} or cross-resonance gates \cite{Nesterov2022, Dogan2022}.
 These gates rely on direct capacitive coupling between the qubits, which has a drawback of large residual ZZ interactions between the qubits when no gate is applied.